beeware/toga/docs/reference/api/widgets/selection.rst

 Selection
 =========

-A widget to select an single option from a list of alternatives.
+A widget to select a single option from a list of alternatives.

 .. figure:: /reference/images/Selection.png
     :align: center